elliottross23/AndroidComponents/README.md

 Putting out the custom components that  I build for my at-home development.
 All projects are licensed under the MIT license.

+NOTE: These components are under development and will be labeled when they have been completely tested and ready for production use.

 Table of Contents:

 1. Custom Views